ClonkAndre/VAmbience/README.md

-Enhanced Weapon Reloading is a mod for GTA IV that makes the character actually pull out the magazine and stick a new one in the gun.
-Like in GTA V.
+VAmbience is a mod for GTA IV that adds the ambience sounds from GTA V to IV like when sportcars drive away in the distance in V.

 ## How to Contribute
 ⚠ You will need Zolika's ASI scripting base in order to contribute on this mod.